 Essential Fatty Acids

+Essential fatty acids (EFAs), particularly omega-3s, may offer benefits for endometriosis by helping to reduce inflammation.
 Taking a high-quality fish oil, borage oil, or evening primrose oil will help the body balance its inflammation levels.
+Some animal studies suggest that omega-3s may suppress the growth of endometrial lesions.

 Vitamin E